iris-hep/iris-hep.github.io/_posts/2023-09-12-Ukrainian-students.md

 figure-class: center
 ---

-(Orginally posted [here](https://research.princeton.edu/news/out-harm%E2%80%99s-way-physics-research-program-supports-ukrainian-students-displaced-war) Reposted with permission from the Princeton University, Office of the Dean for Research)
+(Originally posted [here](https://research.princeton.edu/news/out-harm%E2%80%99s-way-physics-research-program-supports-ukrainian-students-displaced-war) Reposted with permission from the Princeton University, Office of the Dean for Research)

 In March of 2022, a student in Ukraine sent an email to the Princeton University physics department.
 The 18-year-old, Oleksandr Shelestiuk, soon received a response from Chris Tully, Princeton professor of physics and researcher at the European Organization for Nuclear Research (CERN), where scientists congregate from all over the world.